-The Career Center offers services and programs to assist students with their career planning.
-Professional career counselors are available to assist students in clarifying their career goals and in seeking opportunities in their chosen fields.
+The Career Center provides services and programs to assist students with career planning.
+Professional career counselors are available to assist students in clarifying career goals and developing a job search plan.

-- The Career Center offers the following: - Individual career counseling. - Open hours for a quick resume review, check website for hours. - Workshops on topics such as resume writing, interviewing, and job search strategies. - Annual Education On-Campus Interview Days: three days each spring semester during which school districts hold job interviews for full-time permanent positions within their districts. - Focus2, a computerized system of career guidance. - Assistance with identifying and applying to advanced degree programs. - Student employment: campus employment opportunities. - Full- and part-time employment listings (local, state, and national). - Credentials Service: a service that manages letters of reference for employment or further study. - Lionslink: an online database of internship and full-time -employment opportunities that assists students with their job searches by posting student resumes and making resumes Web accessible to employers. - Dining Out in Professional Style teaches students professional and dining etiquette.
+- The Career Center offers the following: - Individual career counseling. - Open hours for a quick resume review, check website for hours. - Workshops on topics such as resume writing, interviewing, and job search strategies. - Annual Education On-Campus Interview Days: three days each spring semester during which school districts hold job interviews for full-time permanent positions within their districts. - Focus2, a computerized system of career guidance with a variety of on-line resources. - Assistance with identifying and applying to advanced degree programs. - Student employment: campus employment opportunities. - Full- and part-time employment listings (local, state, and national). - Credentials Service: a service that manages letters of reference for employment or further study. - Lionslink: an online database of internship and full-time employment opportunities that assists students with their job searches by posting student resumes and making resumes Web accessible to employers. - Dining Out in Professional Style teaches students professional and dining etiquette.